parion/theoretical-cs-studymaterials/README.md

 ***
 ## Other Resources
-* [Introduction ot the Theory of Computation Solutions](https://docs.google.com/file/d/0B1pmMQxkzlYfU0dzZ2trbWl4bmM/edit): <i>This is a PDF of the solutions to problems in the book.
+* [Introduction to the Theory of Computation Solutions](https://docs.google.com/file/d/0B1pmMQxkzlYfU0dzZ2trbWl4bmM/edit): <i>This is a PDF of the solutions to problems in the book.
 It's suggested that you go through the problem sets for each chapter in the book and attempt to work out solutions before looking at this PDF.
 This link may be broken in the future if the PDF is removed.</i>

 ## Recitations
 There were four recitations over the course of the semester.
 You can find the PDFs of the worksheets to these recitations in the Recitations folder on the 355 page.
 These PDFs don't have the solutions to the problems and there's no known video source of the recitations.